Hainanese Chicken Rice

 To serve

-1. Cut chicken into quarters, and serve with the rice, sliced cucumbers, coriander, chilli sauce and shallot sauce.
+1. Cut chicken into quarters and serve with the rice, sliced cucumber, coriander, spring onion sauce and chilli sauce.
 Drizzle the chicken and rice with kecap manis.

-2. Serve the soup alongside and season to taste with remaining sesame oil and tamari (or all-purpose soy sauce).
+2. Serve the broth alongside and season to taste with more sesame oil and tamari (or all-purpose soy sauce).

 Notes